Which is cheaper, Lambert's new budget airline or MidAmerica Airport's Allegiant Air?

 - One-way fares range from $43 to $150, depending on the day, demand and destination.

-- Checked bags pre-paid at booking cost $22 per bag each way.
+- Checked bags prepaid at booking cost $22 per bag each way.

-- Carry-on bags pre-paid at booking cost $16 per bag each way.
+- Carry-on bags prepaid at booking cost $16 per bag each way.

 - After booking, both checked and carry-on bags cost $45 per bag each way.